Zeta Global: History

 In October 2016, Zeta Global hired Jarrod Yahes as CFO.
 Yahes is a former senior finance executive at EXL Service Holdings, who previously served as the CFO of Jackson Hewitt.
 In March 2020, Christopher Greiner became CFO of Zeta Global.
 In April 2017, Zeta appointed Donald Steele as the company's first-ever CRO.
 That same month, the company raised $140 Million in a large late-stage equity and debt funding round, with funds coming from GPI Capital and Franklin Square Capital Partners.
 Forbes reported that sources close to the company said this raised the company's valuation to $1.3 billion.
 On July 18, 2017, Zeta acquired machine-learning centric platform Boomtrain.
 Steinberg said the company planned to integrate "its machine learning, decisioning and marketing automation in our entire marketing cloud."
 On December 5, 2017, Zeta Global acquired Disqus.

 In 2018–2020, Zeta made several key ad tech acquisitions.
 In 2019, Zeta Global acquired Temnos, a Silicon Valley AI company.
 Steinberg, a co-founder of Zeta Global, stated that Temnos "allows us to see everything on the Internet from an intent perspective.
 It lets us see what people are reading and what is trending globally."
 Also in 2019, Zeta also acquired demand-side and data management platform ad tech company Sizmek after it filed for bankruptcy.
 The deal was estimated to be around $36 million, integrating a programmatic ad buying platform into Zeta's data software."
 During this period, Zeta also acquired Rocket Fuel's data management platform, IgnitionOne's demand side platform, and PlaceIQ's managed media business to further expand its marketing tech capabilities."
 In March 2021, Zeta announced an additional $222.5 million in new debt financing ahead of filing for its initial public offering.
 Zeta went public on the New York Stock Exchange on June 10, 2021, at a $1.7 billion valuation under the symbol ZETA.

 Products

 As of 2019, the company has a database of permission based profiles for approximately 750 million+ people.
 Using big data analysis, they identify which companies they should sell to, contact those people, and manage existing customers.
 The Zeta Marketing Platform (ZMP) is the largest omnichannel marketing platform with identity data at its core.
 While the company originally focused on email marketing, more recently it has expanded into the customer lifecycle management market.
-As of 2021, the company has a database of permission-based profiles with approximately 2.4 billion identities.